Fajar-RahmadJaya/KeyTik/README.md

 </div>

 > [!NOTE]
-> **Some of documentation moved to KeyTik official website to increase visual, readability and monetization (Through Ads from AdSense on the website if approved).
-You can still access it through this table of content.
-Thank you for your understanding!**
+> Some of documentation moved to KeyTik official website to increase visual, readability and monetization (Through Ads from AdSense on the website if approved).
+> You can still access it through this table of content.
+You can visit KeyTik official website on https://keytik.netlify.app/ .This is still in experiment.
+Thank you for your understanding!

 1. [Preview](https://github.com/Fajar-RahmadJaya/KeyTik?tab=readme-ov-file#preview)
 2. [Video Guide](https://www.youtube.com/@Fajar-RahmadJaya)